 The Programme of Action (PoA) is an annual statement of government's priorities for the year.
 It aims to outline government's major plans for the year ahead.
 The PoA is informed by the MTSF, the deliberations of the January Cabinet lekgotla and the President's State of the Nation Address.
-Government has identified 10 priority areas,
+Government has identified 10 priority areas, from now up to 2014.
+These are to:

-- 1) Speed up economic growth and transform the economy to create decent work and sustainable livelihoods: - 2) Introduce a massive Programme to build economic and social infrastructure; - 3) Develop and implement a comprehensive rural development strategy linked to land and agrarian reform and food security; - 4) Strengthen the skills and human resource base; - 5) Improve the health profile of all South Africans; - 6) Intensify the fight against crime and corruption; - 7) Build cohesive, caring and sustainable communities; - 8) Pursue African advancement and enhanced international cooperation; - 9) Ensure sustainable resource management and use; and - 10) Build a developmental state, improve public services and strengthen democratic institutions.
+- Speed up economic growth and transform the economy to create decent work and sustainable livelihoods; - Introduce a massive Programme to build economic and social infrastructure; - Develop and implement a comprehensive rural development strategy linked to land and agrarian reform and food security; - Strengthen the skills and human resource base; - Improve the health profile of all South Africans; - Intensify the fight against crime and corruption; - Build cohesive, caring and sustainable communities; - Pursue African advancement and enhanced international cooperation; - Ensure sustainable resource management and use; and - Build a developmental state, improve public services and strengthen democratic institutions.